enkidevs/curriculum/javascript/npm/intro-npm/why-use-npm.md

 Of these options npm is usually seen as the current best-choice.

 ---
+## Practice

+Which of the following is not a JavaScript package manger?

+* webpack
+* npm
+* yarn
+* duo
+* bower

+---
 ## Revision

-An alternative package manager to npm is
+A faster alternative package manager to npm is

 ???.

 * yarn
 * browserify
 * react
 * node